-Molly Antopol’s debut story collection, The UnAmericans, won the New York Public Library’s Young Lions Fiction Award and the French-American Prize and was a National Book Foundation 5 Under 35 honoree.
-The book was nominated for the National Book Award and was a finalist the PEN/Robert W. Bingham Prize for Debut Fiction, the Barnes & Noble Discover Award, the National Jewish Book Award and the California Book Award, among others.
+Molly Antopol’s debut story collection, The UnAmericans, won the New York Public Library’s Young Lions Fiction Award, the French-American Prize, and was a National Book Foundation 5 Under 35 honoree.
+The book was longlisted for the National Book Award and was a finalist the PEN/Robert W. Bingham Prize, the Barnes & Noble Discover Award, the National Jewish Book Award and the California Book Award, among others.
 The book appeared on over a dozen “Best of 2014” lists and will be published in seven countries.
-Her short fiction has been published widely and won a 2015 O. Henry Prize.
-She teaches at Stanford University and is currently a fellow at the Radcliffe Institute for Advanced Study at Harvard, where she’s at work on a new book.
+She’s the recipient of fellowships from the Radcliffe Institute for Advanced Study, the American Academy in Berlin and Stanford University, where she teaches creative writing.
+She’s at work on a novel.